top of page

 Sign for "Blue Bliss Warung" offering Indonesian foods, seafood, breakfast, salad, smoothies, and more.
 Includes address and contact info.

-We tried the chicken curry and a soup, and we also returned in the morning for some breakfast too.
+We tried the chicken curry and a soup, and we also returned in the morning for some breakfast.

-The food is tasty and there is a decent vibe inside, albeit a little too close to the road and the copious amount of scooters that fly by for most of the day.
+The food is tasty, and there is a decent vibe inside, albeit a little too close to the road and the copious number of scooters that fly by for most of the day.

 A cozy restaurant entrance at night, lit by hanging lamps.
 A person sits inside.
 Green plants in front.
 Sign reads "Blue Bliss Warung."